yadavanuj1996/algorithms-data-structures/algorithms/striver-sheet/a2z-sheet/16-dynamic-programming/2-1D-DP/3-frog-jump-with-k-distance/README.md

+Certainly!
+Here is a summary of the `minimizeCost` function including time complexity (TC) and space complexity (SC) suitable for a GitHub README:

+---

 ## minimizeCost Algorithm

 The `minimizeCost` function calculates the minimum energy required for a frog to jump to the last stone, given an array of stone heights and the maximum number of stones the frog can jump over at once.